What is a Contingency Fee?

 Yes, in addition to the contingency fee, there are often other costs and expenses that a client could be responsible for.
 These are usually expenses that the attorney incurs while preparing for and litigating the case.
 These costs might include:

 These expenses can add up quickly and significantly increase the overall cost of legal representation.
-Therefore, it’s not uncommon for the total percentage paid to be higher than the initially agreed-upon contingency fee.
+Therefore, it is common for the total percentage paid to be higher than the initially agreed-upon contingency fee.

 The client should ensure that the agreement specifies whether these costs will be deducted from the recovery amount before or after the contingency fee is calculated.
 It’s vital for clients to have a clear understanding of all potential fees and costs before signing a contingency fee agreement.